ejoebstl/graphcool-webhook-invoker/README.md

 ## Why should I use this?

-Micro-service architectures that tie many services together are easy to build with graphcool.
+Architectures that tie many services together are easy to build with graphcool.
 These services are usually connected via webhooks.
-Webhooks that are coming from graphcool might be hard to debug, since fireing a webhook requires mutation of the corresponding data.
+Webhooks which are coming from graphcool might be painful to debug, since fireing a webhook requires mutation of the corresponding data.
 This tool allows you to fire a webhook for a node without touching the corresponding data.

 While you should never use `graphcool-webhook-invoker` in production, it can be incredibly helpful when debugging webhooks.